How CRMA Solves Continual Learning — And Why It Actually Matters

 These constraints operate at every training step, on every layer of the model.
 They do not require storing examples from previous tasks (no replay buffers).
 They do not require computing importance scores for individual parameters (no Fisher Information Matrix).
 They do not require growing the model's size with each new task.
 The constraints are built into the adapter itself — they are part of the training mechanism, not a post-hoc correction.

 The specifics of these constraints are proprietary.
-What matters for this discussion is what they achieve: a backbone that stays effectively frozen in terms of its representational capacity, while still allowing domain-specific adapters to learn freely on top of it.
+What matters here is what they do: a backbone that stays effectively frozen in terms of its representational capacity, while still allowing domain-specific adapters to learn freely on top of it.

 |---|---|---|---|